Skip to main content

 Tools

-Compliance Form — Proper enforcement of performance-based compliance submittals is necessary to ensure consistency and confidence in modeling results, yet, enforcement is a notoriously difficult process.
-This spreadsheet-based compliance form meets the documentation requirements of Standards 90.1-2016 and 2019 Section 11 Energy Cost Budget Method and Appendix G Performance Rating Method.
+Compliance FormThis spreadsheet-based form meets the documentation requirements of Standards 90.1-2016, 2019, and 2022 Energy Cost Budget Method and Performance Rating Method.
 It helps the modeler establish simulation inputs for the baseline/budget and proposed design models and includes a submittal checklist to ensure that all necessary supporting documentation is included in the submittal.
-It standardizes compliance documentations and simplifies submittal reviews by code officials and administrators of above code program implementers.
+It standardizes submittal documentations and simplifies submittal reviews by code officials and administrators of above code program implementers.

-For questions about use or customization of the form please contact the Building Energy Codes Help Desk
+For questions about use or customization of the form please contact the Building Energy Codes Help Desk.

-Compliance Form Companion Tool — This Companion Tool is designed to be used in conjunction with the DOE/PNNL ASHRAE 90.1 Section 11 and Appendix G Compliance Form (i.e., Compliance Form).
+Compliance Form Companion ToolThis Companion Tool is designed to be used in conjunction with the DOE/PNNL ASHRAE Standard 90.1 Performance Based Compliance Form (i.e., Compliance Form).
 The process is that submitters first fill out the Compliance Form and import the data entered into the Compliance Form into this tool to perform additional/custom calculations.
-AHJs/RAs can select in-built custom/additional calculations to be performed.
-Examples of in-built additional/custom calculations include but are not limited to determining performance in alternative metrics such as site energy, source energy or GHG emissions and determining savings by fuel and end use.
+Code officials and Rating Authorities can select in-built calculations to be performed.
+Examples of in-built additional/custom calculations include but are not limited to determining performance in alternative metrics such as site energy or source energy and determining savings end use.
 Please see the "Instructions for AHJs and RAs" tab in the Companion Tool for a complete list.
-AHJs/RAs can add as many tabs as desired in order to perform additional calculations relevant to the AHJ/RA's program.
+AHJs/RAs can add as many tabs as desired in order to perform additional calculations relevant to their program.

-Review ManualThe ASHRASE 90.1 Section 11 and Appendix G Submittal Review Manual (the Manual) is a comprehensive reference for reviewing modeling-based submittals.
-The Manual is a companion to the DOE/PNNL 90.1 Section 11 and Appendix G Compliance Form and supports 2016 and 2019 editions of ANSI/ASHRAE Standard 90.1.
-The forms can be downloaded here.
+Review Manual — The ASHRAE 90.1 Energy Cost Budget and Performance Rating Method Submittal Review Manual (the Manual) is a comprehensive reference for reviewing modeling-based submittals.
+The Manual is a companion to the DOE/PNNL 90.1 ASHRAE Standard Performance Based Compliance Form and supports 2016, 2019, and 2022 editions of ANSI/ASHRAE Standard 90.1.
+The forms can be downloaded from this website.

 The Review Manual includes the following: